 Supervisor: Dr Richard Serjeantson

-Themes: Paolo Sarpi, early modern understandings of sovereignty and civil religion, the Jacobean Church of England, women in the history of political thought
+Themes: Paolo Sarpi, spiritual versus temporal power, sovereignty, the Jacobean Church of England, women in the history of political thought

 Co-supervised an HSPS third-year dissertation on surveillance and the Venetian Council of Ten, 2018–19